-We recently sat down with Charles Rider, Managing Partner at The Colburn Group in Mattapoisett, MA, to talk about his current experience as an independent agent and as a member of Renaissance Alliance: the premier network for agency owners that want to accelerate the growth of their business.
+We recently sat down with Charles Rider, Managing Partner at The Colburn Group in Mattapoisett, Mass., to talk about his current experience as an independent agent and as a member of Renaissance Alliance: the premier network for agency owners that want to accelerate the growth of their business.

 Charles, you’re a second-generation agent.
 What lessons did you learn from your father that inform the way you run your own agency, The Colburn Group?